projectacrn/acrn-hypervisor/doc/tutorials/acrn_on_qemu.rst

 - ACRN Kernel: 5.4.28 (Commit ID: a8cd22f49f0b2b56e526150fe0aaa9118edfcede)
 - QEMU emulator version 4.2.0
 - Service VM/User VM is ubuntu18.04
-- Platforms Tested: ApolloLake, KabyLake, CoffeeLake
+- Platforms Tested: Apollo Lake, Kaby Lake, Coffee Lake

 Prerequisites
 *************
 1. Make sure the platform supports Intel VMX as well as VT-d technologies.
-On ubuntu18.04, this can be checked by installing ``cpu-checker`` tool.
+On Ubuntu 18.04, this can be checked by installing ``cpu-checker`` tool.
 If the output displays **KVM acceleration can be used** the platform supports it.